TIny-Hacker/Snorlax-Lunchtime-CE/README.md

 ### Credits

-Thanks to RoccoLox Programs for being an awesome bro and teaching me most of the C I used in this program, and putting up with all my feeble-brained mistakes.
+Thanks to [RoccoLox Programs](https://github.com/roccoloxprograms/) for being an awesome bro and teaching me most of the C I used in this program, and putting up with all my feeble-brained mistakes.

-Also thank you to King Dub Dub, MateoConLechuga, and darkwater4123 for the kind words and programming tips.
+Also thank you to [King Dub Dub](https://github.com/kingdubdub/), [MateoConLechuga](https://github.com/mateoconlechuga/), and [darkwater4213](https://github.com/darkwater4213) for the kind words and programming tips.

 ---